Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 ### Deploy automated via PowerShell
 1. Download artifacts and content
 2. Download additional files like ISO as called out for the individual products
-3. Adjust the parameter in PrepareAndDeploy.ps1
-4. Run the PrepareaAndDeploy.ps1 PowerShell script
+3. Run the PrepareaAndDeploy.ps1 PowerShell script

 ### Connect